dannng/dannng.github.io/docs/disk-imaging-decision-factors.markdown

  <b id="en16">16</b>.
 To give examples, it is also possible to transfer "hidden" files and folders through a logical copy, and individual files themselves may contain data that a donor might not realize are accessible (e.g., creator metadata in a PDF, tracked changes in a Word document).[↩](#a16)

 <b id="en17">17</b>.
-This can either refer to actions specifically defined by the [PREMIS events controlled vocabulary](https://www.loc.gov/standards/premis/v3/preservation-events.pdf) or to more general digital preservation activities.[↩](#a17)
+This can either refer to actions specifically defined by the [PREMIS events controlled vocabulary](https://www.loc.gov/standards/premis/v3/preservation-events.pdf) or to more general digital preservation activities.
+See a [definition of audit trail](#https://dictionary.archivists.org/entry/audit-trail.html) in the SAA Dictionary of Archives Terminology.[↩](#a17)

 <b id="en18">18</b>.
 These downstream actions can also be associated with a workflow based on logical acquisition, although pre-processing may be easier in those cases.[↩](#a18)